Sigma Investments (Jordan)

-Sigma Investments Group (known as Sigma Investments Limited) is a multinational company founded by Iman Mutlaq based in Amman, Jordan.
+Sigma Investments is a multinational company founded by Iman Mutlaq based in Amman, Jordan.
 It offers diversified investment opportunities and advisory services to clients.

 Affiliation

 Sigma Investments is the sole agent of Australia-based INGOT Brokers in the Middle East; Ingot Brokers, a portal which enables trading on global currencies and precious metals, and also facilitates clients on reaching foreign exchange markets.
 It is a member of Global Alliance Partners (GAP).

 Egyptian Commodities Exchange

 Sigma investments and Ingot are members of the three member consortium which signed cooperation protocol with Egyptian government to establish a US$35–50m worth electronic Egyptian Commodities Exchange in Egypt as the first ever country in the MENA region; it will facilitate the well-being of the small farmers and supply of products at reasonable prices abolishing the monopoly of goods.